sanguinirafa76/sanguinirafa76/README.md

 Hi!!
 My name is Rafael Sanguini
 ========================================================================================================================================

-I'm a Computer Engineering Estudent and Software Developer
+I'm a Computer Engineering Student and Software Developer
 ----------------------------------------------------

 Web developer for 3 years, I started my journey with C and truly delved into frontend development.
 Specializing in creating modern, responsive, and interactive interfaces with HTML, CSS, and JavaScript.
 Combining solid programming fundamentals with intuitive design.
 I also have excellent backend skills.